ifmeorg/ifme/README.md

 Goals
 -----

-if me is a community for mental health experiences that encourages people to share their personal stories with trusted allies.
-Trusted allies are the people we interact with on a daily basis, including friends, family members, co-workers, teachers, and mental health workers.

-Dealing with mental health is what makes us human.
-But for a lot of us, it's a struggle to be open about it.

-Not everyone is a counsellor or therapist.
-The people who we interact with everyday shape our emotions and behaviour.
-Getting them involved in mental health treatment is the key to recovery.

-The goal is to create a platform that:

 * Allows users to write about their experiences (Moments) similar to a blog and get feedback and support from their allies
 * Create personalized categories and moods to organize Moments and Strategies